tommcamm/bicocca-lesson-booker/README.md

 username = "university-email-here"
 password = "university-password-here"
 ```
-change university-email-here with your university email address, and university-password-here with your uni account password
+change university-email-here with your university email address, and university-password-here with your uni account
+password.